snipeso/iota-preprint/README.md

 - the [chART](https://github.com/snipeso/chart) toolbox (just for plotting)
 - the [Matcycle](https://github.com/hubersleeplab/matcycle) toolbox (just for plotting for the burst detection)

-The Parallel MATLAB toolbox is probably a good idea.
+The Parallel Processing MATLAB toolbox is probably a good idea.

 ## Data
 ### Children wake